 - Lightweight, breathable design

-The lightweight Brooks Mach 18 combines an aggressive spike plate with a molded upper for a super-fast XC shoe.
+The lightweight Brooks Draft XC combines an aggressive spike plate with a molded upper for a super-fast XC shoe.
 The compression-molded EVA midsole provides nice cushioning among the otherwise minimal spikes.

 - Aggressive lug pattern for traction on dirt and grass